 Religious holidays in Abu Dhabi follow the Hijri Calendar, which varies from the Gregorian calendar by approximately 10 days each year, as it is subject to moon cycles.
 You can read more about Abu Dhabi religious & public holidays here.

-This a complete list of observances on the Hijri Calendar this year, and how they correlate to the Gregorian Calendar.
+This is a complete list of observances on the Hijri Calendar this year and how they correlate to the Gregorian Calendar.

 Unlike neighbouring Dubai, Abu Dhabi no longer cuts alcohol service on the main religious holidays.
 As a visitor, there is little you need to observe on these days.